Climate and Energy

 Energy Details

-We endeavor to decrease our energy intensity year over year, which reduces our environmental impact and associated costs.
+We are committed to decreasing our energy intensity year over year while expanding our use of renewable energy—minimizing both our environmental impact and associated costs.

 Energy Efficiency